The 911 caller notes actor did not respond when found in an Orlando hotel room - ExBulletin

 Saget, 65, was pronounced dead at 4:18 p.m., according to the report.

 MPs say they immediately checked for signs of crime, and there were none.
-The medical examiner’s office will determine the cause of death, which can take weeks.
+The medical examiner’s office will determine the cause of death, which could take weeks.

 Watch FOX 35 News for the latest updates on this story.
 Click here for the most recent News from Central Florida, Florida Stories and local headlines.